 Kais's School Blog on Archinect:

 This blog will be about the AA visiting school workshop in Jordan.
-Occuring this June, between Amman and the two UNESCO world-heritage sites of Petra and Wadi Rum.
+Occuring this July, between Amman and the Dead Sea - lowest point on earth.

-The workshop includes invited faculty including Kais Al-Rawi, Julia Koerner, Vincenzo Reale, Marie Boltenstern and Mohamed Makkouk
+The workshop includes invited faculty including Kais Al-Rawi, Julia Koerner, Vincenzo Reale, Rana Zureikat, Filippo Nassetti, Marie Boltenstern and Mohamed Makkouk

-Also world-renown guests including Ross Lovegrove and Wael Attili more information at http://jordan.aaschool.ac.uk
+Also world-renown guests including Ross Lovegrove in 2014.
+Full information: http://jordan.aaschool.ac.uk

 Architectural Association School of Architecture (AA), Amman, JO, Programme Director - Visiting School Jordan